Hong Bang International University: Programs

 HIU offers degree programs in forty disciplines, enrolling an average of 4,000 undergraduate and post-graduate students from Southern Vietnam.
 Up to 2017, HIU had more than 66.000 alumni working in Vietnam and APAC.
+HIU's strong point is its training in medical fields.

 HIU has received the Labor Order, third class by the President; Merit by the Prime Minister as well as Merit by Central of the Ho chi Minh City Communist Youth Union.

-According to UniRank, UNI is ranked 38th in Vietnam.

-Recently, following the assessment of The Ministry of Education and Training, the university is on the strongly recommended list because of high-level education r, international environment and a high qualitycampus.
+According to UniRank, HIU is ranked 38th in Vietnam.
+Recently, following the assessment of The Ministry of Education and Training, the university is on the strongly recommended list because of high-level education, international environment and a high quality campus.

 Admission

 Vietnamese students come from mainly Ho chi minh City, Tay Ninh, Vinh Long, Can Tho, Long An, and Binh Thuan.